 Phinizy Swamp is much bigger than the 1,100 acres of the Nature Park.
 It is estimated to be about 7,000 acres and covers almost all the land between Doug Barnard Parkway, Gordon Highway and the Savannah River.
 It includes the Merryland Brickyard, the DNR Phinizy Swamp Wildlife Management Area, as well as Phinizy Swamp Nature Park.

 Since the 1880’s, the city of Augusta used Butler Creek, which meanders through Phinizy Swamp before merging into the Savannah River, as a wastewater and storm water conduit.
-Basically, sewage from Augusta was dumped into a man-made ditch, known as Phinizy Ditch, which started in downtown and led straight into Butler Creek.
+Sewage from Augusta was dumped into a man-made ditch, known as Phinizy Ditch, which started in downtown and led straight into Butler Creek.
 The impacts on the ecosystem were devastating.
 Over the years, the creek became a dead zone with little to no life.
 The dumping of raw sewage continued until 1968.

 Butler Creek is now a recovering ecosystem.
 River otters that had disappeared years ago are returning to the creek, beavers are flourishing and other wildlife is recovering as well.
 Today, pollution intolerant insects such as mayflies, caddis flies, and riffle beetles can be found in Butler creek.

 During the construction of the manmade wetlands, ten acres of Phinizy Swamp’s natural wetlands were impacted.
 In accordance with the Clean Water Act, a loss of wetlands must be mitigated by creating new wetlands, restoring impacted wetlands, or preserving threatened wetlands.
-This marked the first time in the Southeast that the Corps of Engineers accepted education as a form of wetland mitigation.
+However, for the first time in the Southeast the Army Corps of Engineers accepted education as a form of wetland mitigation.
 The establishment of the Southeastern Natural Sciences Academy, now Phinizy Center for Water Sciences (Phinizy Center), was proposed as an innovative form of wetland mitigation.
 It was founded in response to a critical need in the community for leadership in natural resources management and environmental education.

 Phinizy Center’s mission is to promote environmental stewardship through research, education, and public outreach.
 Phinizy Center conducts research in watershed management and river basin ecology focusing on impacts to the Savannah River and its tributaries.
 Education programs feature hands-on, science-based learning experiences for school field trips, professional development for K-12 teachers, as well as education for lifelong learners.
-Several ongoing events fulfill Phinizy Center’s mission of public outreach, including monthly nature hikes, full moon walks, annual Earth Day celebrations, and family bike rides.
+Many ongoing events fulfill Phinizy Center’s mission of public outreach, including monthly nature hikes, full moon walks, annual Earth Day celebrations, and family bike rides.